emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 ## An Index Route

-With our two static pages in place, we are ready to add our home page which welcomes users to the site.
+With our three routes in place, we are ready to add an index route, which will handle requests to the root URI (`/`) of our site.
-At this point our main page in our application is our rentals page, for which we've already created a route.
+We'd like to make the rentals page the main page of our application, and we've already created a route.
-So we want our index route to simply forward to the `rentals` route we've already created.
+Therefore, we want our index route to simply forward to the `rentals` route we've already created.

 Using the same process we did for our about and contact pages, we will first generate a new route called `index`.